 At Juicy, we believe in the 5 R’s:

 Plaster EVERY blog post across your social media accounts – this can help to boost SEO on your website!
 If your older content is still relevant, repurpose it slightly and repost!
-For example, the 12 top copywriting tips I’m about to tell you came from a Juicy blog post in August 2016 – but they’re still relevant.
+For example, we wrote the 12 top copywriting tips I’m about to tell you in August 2016 – but they’re still relevant.

 - Know your audience– what are they passionate about?
 What job do they do?
 Where do they live?
 What do they NEED?
 The more targeted your copy is the more relevant and salient it will be to them.
 And don’t base this on assumptions.
 Regular customer research is vital in helping you understand your customers’ wants and needs.

 - Create a catchy headline – use numbers, interesting adjectives, trigger words such as “what” and “how”; even promise something… for example: “How you can become an accomplished copywriter in 24 Hours”.

 - Keep copy clean and concise.
 Use regular hard returns – give your words space to breathe.
 White space makes copy appear less intimidating and easier to read.

 - Use bullet points, sub titles and bold text to emphasise key points or paragraphs.

 - Tone is key.
 Talk to them in the second person – “you”, “your”, rather than “they”, “theirs”.
 They then interpret your message as though it’s directed right at them personally, which resonates harder.

 - And be positive.
 Avoid words like “should”, “could”, “perhaps” and “may”.

 - Write in the present tense, not the past.